rramjuttun/react-flappy-bird/README.md

 This is a simple flappy bird implentation using React.
 Its main purpose is to demonstrate the [VS Code Asset Converter](https://github.com/rramjuttun/vscode-asset-converter) extension and the deployment of react apps to IPFS.

+A step-by-step demo of decentralizing the game with ownable assets can be found in [docs/demo.md](https://github.com/rramjuttun/react-flappy-bird/blob/main/docs/demo.md).

+To see completed versions with simple Blockchain login systems, check out the [web3auth](https://github.com/rramjuttun/react-flappy-bird/tree/web3auth) branch or the [metamask](https://github.com/rramjuttun/react-flappy-bird/tree/metamask) branch.
+Note that for these to work they must be built and deployed to IPFS - they will not work in localhost or dedicated servers.

 ## Available Scripts
 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).\
 In the project directory, you can run: